Progression through Teamwork

 Veterinary Surgeon

-Nikki loves all features of farm animal medicine but is especially interested in genetics, calf health and fertility work.
-Nikki is trained to implant bovine embryos and wants to develop this as a service.
-She would love to study for the Diploma in Bovine Reproduction in the near future.
+Nikki loves all features of farm animal medicine but is especially interested in genetics, calf health, preventative medicine, and cattle fertility work.
+She is trained in bovine embryo transfer and is developing this as a service.
+She would love to study for the Diploma in Bovine Reproduction in the future.
+Nikki is a BCVA Johnes advisor.

 William Goulden, Veterinary Surgeon at Blackdown Farm Vets